PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-05 20:16:57
+Last updated: 2024-04-05 20:17:30
-Random Quote: The Burned Men fear nothing.
-Timett, son of Timett will ride with the lions.  -  Timett, son of Timett
+Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -